 - Apprenticeships are the much-needed answer to improving the quality of healthcare support and services needed by New Zealanders now and into the future.
-We know our country has an aging population and we want to care for people in their homes for longer, yet at the same time the health and wellbeing workforce is an aging workforce with a growing skills shortage.
+We know our country has an ageing population and we want to care for people in their homes for longer, yet at the same time the health and wellbeing workforce is an ageing workforce with a growing skills shortage.